grafana/sigma-rule-deployment/README.md

    - See the sample [configuration file](config/config-example.yml)
    - See also the [configuration file schema](https://github.com/grafana/sigma-rule-deployment/blob/main/config/schema.json) for more details
 4. Add a workflow to run the conversion/integration Actions on a PR commit or issue comment
-   - See the reusable workflow [convert-integrate.yml](.github/workflow/convert-integrate.yml)
+   - See the reusable workflow [convert-integrate.yml](.github/workflows/convert-integrate.yml)
 5. Add a workflow to run the deployment Action on a push to main
-   - See the reusable workflow [deploy.yml](.github/workflow/deploy.yml)
+   - See the reusable workflow [deploy.yml](.github/workflows/deploy.yml)
 6. Create a PR that adds or modify a converted Sigma rule, and add a comment `sigma convert all` to the PR to see the conversion and integration process in action
 7. Once you're happy with the results, merge the PR into main, which will trigger the deployer to provision the rules to your Grafana instance
 8. With the alert rules successfully provisioned, set up [Alerting notifications](https://grafana.com/docs/grafana/latest/alerting/configure-notifications/) for the relevant folder and/or groups to directly contact affected users.
 Alternatively you can connect them to [Grafana IRM](https://grafana.com/docs/grafana-cloud/alerting-and-irm/irm/) and use it to manage on-call rotas and simplify alert routing

 ## FAQ

-### Q: What backends/data sources do you support?
+### What backends/data sources do you support?

 These Actions can convert rules using **any** Sigma backend and produce valid alert rules for **any** data source, however, to date they have only been thoroughly tested with Loki.
 In particular, converting log queries into metric queries so they can be used correctly with Grafana Managed Alerting is dependent on the backend supporting that option or by modifying the generated queries.